-Experiential learning theory is based on the works of the prodominant scientists of the 20th century, such as Dewey who uses experience as base of learning, Lewin who emphasizes the importance of individual effectiveness in the learning process, and Piaget who does not see intelligence only as an innate trait but qualifies it as an end result of the interaction between people and the environment.
+Experiential learning theory is based on the works of the predominant scientists of the 20th century, such as Dewey, who uses experience as the basis of learning; Lewin, who emphasizes the importance of individual effectiveness in the learning process; and Piaget, who does not see intelligence only as an innate trait but qualifies it as an end result of the interaction between people and the environment.

-Experiential Learning is a holistic approach which covers all four (feeling, reflecting, thinking, acting) dimensions of learning.
+Experiential Learning is a holistic approach that covers all four (feeling, reflecting, thinking, acting) dimensions of learning.

-David A. KOLB, founder of experiential learning theory, defines learning as a process in which “experience is transformed into knowledge”.
+David A. KOLB, the founder of experiential learning theory, defines learning as a process in which “experience is transformed into knowledge.”